nus-cs2103-AY2425S1/ip/docs/README.md

 ## Level 0

-Nimbus is now able to say hi and bye!
+nimbus.nimbus is now able to say hi and bye!

-Check out the ASCII art when you start Nimbus!
+Check out the ASCII art when you start nimbus.nimbus!

 ## Level 1

-Nimbus is mimicking you.
+nimbus.nimbus is mimicking you.

 ## Level 2

-Nimbus can now add tasks into a list
+nimbus.nimbus can now add tasks into a list

-Nimbus can show you your list
+nimbus.nimbus can show you your list

 ## Level 3

-Nimbus can mark tasks as completed or incomplete
+nimbus.nimbus can mark tasks as completed or incomplete

-Nimbus will tell you if the task exist if it is out of range
+nimbus.nimbus will tell you if the task exist if it is out of range

 ## Level 4

-Nimbus now knows how to handle todo, deadline and event task types
+nimbus.nimbus now knows how to handle todo, deadline and event task types